securitybrahh/secure-messaging/README.md

 Normal calls are encrypted as PSTN is outdated.

-jmp.chat calls are encrypted for all I know.
+jmp.chat calls are encrypted for the last mile (so it protects you from local attacks)

 RCS/imessage maybe encrypted, depends on client implementations and the future.

 Simplex uses a lot of client RAM.